 Markdown Headings

-There are six possible headings you can use in Obsidian, they are numbered from 1 (biggest) to 6 (smallest).
+You can use six possible headings in Obsidian, numbered from 1 (biggest) to 6 (smallest).
 The special character for creating headings is the hash symbol #.
-To make an H1 type # with a space after it, two hashes for an H2, etc.
+To make an H1, type # with a space after it, two hashes for an H2, etc.

-Using headings instead of bolded text will be more useful later if you want to link to a specific section (see below) or for making a table of contents etc.
+Using headings instead of bolded text will be more useful later if you want to link to a specific section (see below) or make a table of contents with Obsidian Plugins etc.

 Here is the markdown for each heading and the resulting heading that will appear in your note.